singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 38  }
 ```

 This code will run in O(log  n) if all the elements are unique.
-However, with many duplicates, the algo­ rithm is actually O(n).
+However, with many duplicates, the algorithm is actually O(n).
 This is because with many duplicates, we will often have to search both the left and right sides of the array (or subarrays).

-Note that while this problem is not conceptually very complex, it is actually very difficult to implement flaw­ lessly.
+Note that while this problem is not conceptually very complex, it is actually very difficult to implement flawlessly.
 Don't feel bad if you had trouble implementing it without a few bugs.
 Because of the ease of making off-by-one and other minor errors, you should make sure to test your code very thoroughly.

 **10.4  Sorted Search, No Size:**  You are given an array-like data structure Listy which lacks a size method.
 It does, however, have an elementAt(i) method that returns the element at index i in O(1)  time.
 If i is beyond the bounds of the data structure,  it returns -1.
 (For this reason, the data structure only supports positive integers.)
 Given a Listy which contains sorted, positive integers, find the index at which an element x occurs.
 If x occurs multiple times, you may return any index.